grndng/odis-geoexplorer/README.md

 - In your local repository, checkout the `main` branch.
 - Run `git checkout -b <name-of-your-branch>` to create a new branch (ideally following [Conventional Commits guidelines](https://www.conventionalcommits.org)).
-- Make your changes
+- Make your changes.
-- Push your changes to the remote: `git push -u origin HEAD`
+- Push your changes to the remote: `git push -u origin HEAD`.
 - Open a pull request.

 You can commit using the `npm run cm` command to ensure your commits follow our conventions.